ahmad9059/obsidian/7. Full-Stack Development/JavaScript/Asynchronous JavaScript.md

 - **Async/Await**

 ### Callbacks
-A **callback function** is passed as an argument to be executed later.
+A **callback function** is passed as an argument to be executed later.given example use the both setTimeout and setInterval and clearInterval to stop the setInterval

 ```js
 console.log("Start of program");